jj-schultz/montagerizer/README.md

-# MontageMaker Owner's Manual
+# Montagerizer Owner's Manual

-## What is MontageMaker?
+## What is Montagerizer?
-MontageMaker turns a folder of photos and one soundtrack into a polished video without any video-editing experience.
+Montagerizer turns a folder of photos and one soundtrack into a polished montage video without any video-editing experience.
 It automatically resizes every image to full HD, keeps special intro/outro shots in place, and syncs your "long" hero images to the beat so dramatic moments land where the music hits.
 Short filler images are evenly spaced between those anchors, so the whole slideshow feels intentional rather than random.
 Point the tool at your folders and you get a 24 fps MP4 with clean audio and professional pacing.

-## Sounds awesome!! - How do I use MontageMaker?
+## Sounds awesome!! - How do I use Montagerizer?

-### Install MontageMaker on your computer
+### Install Montagerizer on your computer
 Follow these steps exactly once per computer.
 Replace paths as needed.

 1. **Download the project**